mhmddorgham/mhmddorgham/README.md

 # 👋 Hello, I'm Mohamed!

-Software Engineer specializing in Artificial Intelligence.
+I am a software engineer specializing in Artificial Intelligence.
 I specialize in designing and developing scalable, high-performance web applications using modern technologies and full-stack solutions.
 My expertise extends to architecting efficient systems that deliver seamless, user-friendly experiences.
 With a strong background in Machine Learning (ML) and Deep Learning (DL), I develop AI-powered solutions to enhance innovation and operational efficiency.
-My technical proficiency allows me to tackle complex problems and transform data into actionable insights, driving tangible results for businesses.

 ---